nico-bachner/md-paper/README.md

 1. Clone this repository (`git clone https://github.com/nico-bachner/md-to-pdf.git`).
 0. Install [Pandoc](https://pandoc.org) and a TeX distribution (only requires pdflatex).
-0. (Optional) Change DOCUMENT.md to the name of your project
+0. (Optional) Change DOCUMENT.md and/or PROJECT to the name of your project.
 0. Customise your YAML header and delete placeholder content.
 Your document should look something like this:
     ``` YAML
     ---